 Workers' Compensation Claim - A workers' compensation claim is when you, working as an employee, are injured, disabled or, suffer a wrongful death in connection with work (ex.
 While working for Wal-Mart, a cashier is struck by a box, that was improperly stacked by another employee, and as a result suffers serious head injury).
 In sum, if you are doing the business of your employer, and while doing so, you are injured, you have a workers'

 compensation claim.
-You would then file a claim with Workers' Compensation, to request payments for missed time at work, medical expenses, damages, etc...
+You would then file a claim with Kansas Work Comp., to request payments for missed time at work, medical expenses, damages, etc...

 But wait!
 Is it possible to have both a work-comp and personal injury claim?
 Yes. (ex.
 While delivering a package for the company you work for, you are sitting at a red light and then rear-ended by another driver.
 This accident caused you injury to your head and back.
 You then would have a workers' compensation claim (because you were doing your employer's business) and a personal injury claim (because you would be entitled to seek compensation from the negligent driver's insurance company)).